iterative/dvc.org/content/docs/studio/user-guide/projects/run-experiments.md

 executes.

 > Due to access restrictions, you cannot run experiments on the demo project
 > (`example-get-started`) that is provided to you by default.
-Once you create
+Once you connect
-> projects for your ML project repositories, you can follow the instructions
+> to your ML project repositories, you can follow the instructions given below
-> given below to run experiments directly from Iterative Studio.
+> to run experiments directly from Iterative Studio.

 ## Submit a new experiment